 The tension!
 Best drama movies

-While he didn’t get the 007 gig, he continued to work in show business, appearing in films like The Cook, the Thief, His Wife & Her Love, Michael Mann’s The Insider, Toys (alongside Robin Williams), Gosford Park, Ali G in da House, and Tim Burton’s Sleepy Hollow.
+While he didn’t get the 007 gig, he continued to work in show business, appearing in films like The Cook, the Thief, His Wife & Her Love, Michael Mann’s The Insider, Toys (alongside Robin Williams), Gosford Park, Ali G in da House, and the Tim Burton movie Sleepy Hollow.
 Since getting the role of Dumbledore in 2004, he’s continued to work in film, the most notable of which is probably 2010’s The King’s Speech.

 Gambon’s first love, though, was the theatres, then he made his name working with the National Theatre Company at the Old Vic.
 It would be impossible to list every production Gambon’s appeared in.
 Instead, we’ll say he’s been nominated for thirteen Olivier Awards for his work which tells you how incredibly impressive Gambon is as an actor.